kensanata/just-halberds/Halberts.md

 ## Example

-① **Brunmund** the Mage of Dark Cellar is Flesh Mage and Wolfman - savage, free, uneducated: Strength-7, Dexterity-10, Endurance-7, Intelligence-12, Education-2, Status-9, Fusion-3, Shapeshifting-3,
-Animals-2, Necromancy-2, Water-1, Plants-1, Singing-1, Literacy-1.
+① **Brunmund** the Mage of Dark Cellar is Flesh Mage and Wolfman - savage, free, uneducated: Strength 7, Dexterity 10, Endurance 7, Intelligence 12, Education 2, Status 9; Fusion-3, Shapeshifting-3, Animals-2, Necromancy-2, Water-1, Plants-1, Singing-1, Literacy-1.
 He covets the Ring of Invisibility from the giant Icetooth of Bösberg, which Osrica once wore.
 He wants Amalgund of Falkenstein driven